 Building the Constellation Design System

-It’s been an interesting journey; taking a product from small beginnings through to a multi-brand design system with an engaged community.
-Like any system, we have changed and evolved based on user needs.
+Lloyds is the UK's largest retail banking group with over 30 million customers.
+It was an interesting journey; taking a product from small beginnings through to an established design system with an engaged community.
+Like any system, we changed and evolved based on user needs.

-It hasn’t always been plain sailing but smooth seas don’t make good sailors!
-I’m proud of our small team’s achievements.
-Our work is not open-sourced so here is a case study to share our journey so far.
+It wasn't always plain sailing but smooth seas don’t make good sailors!
+I’m proud of my small team’s achievements.
+The design system is not open-sourced so here is a case study to share the journey.

 What problem does it solve?